GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 17: lib_ntpb.c completely redone so the interface no longer "freezes" while
+	dumping.
+You still shouldn't be trying to do anything else with it though.
+	Halt and Resume options have also been added, as well as a "PS2 Waits" checkbox on the search tab.
+This makes the PS2 stay halted until the search is actually processed.
+You can also halt the system beforehand and uncheck the box so the PS2 will stay halted even after searching is done.
+Could be useful with some timers or things the end quickly and need multiple dumps while letting very little time progress in the game.
+	F4 and F5 are also shortcut keys for halt and resume, as you'll notice in the menu.

 Rev 16: Results testing should allow 8, 16, and 32-bit writes now.
 Multi-select
 	is also enabled on the results list.